780 Rand Road Housing Development Strategy

 In 2020 the City purchased a seven-acre parcel at 780 Rand Road in Hood River for the purpose of developing affordable housing.

 The City is working with Leland Consulting Group to prepare a development strategy for the site.
-Preliminary development options are expected to be identified in March of 2021, and a final development strategy is expected in June of 2021.
+Preliminary development options have been prepared and a final development strategy is expected in June of 2021.

 After finalizing the development strategy the City will seek a developer to move forward with formal approval of a development project, and construction of infrastructure and housing.
 Construction will begin summer of 2022 at the earliest.